 What We Can Learn From Jay

 I know, the usefulness of this post really depends on whether the assumptions I made are true, and honestly, I have no way to know unless Jay was willing to share that information with me.
-The actual numbers don’t really matter all that much though.
-The main benefit of this post is as a thought exercise to help us think outside the box.

 And yes, I know that realistically, he’s probably not in a position to retire early.
 He’s not going to be able to live rent-free forever.
 One day, his parents might sell his house or he’ll have to go find a place to rent.
-His expenses might rise one day.
+His expenses might rise one day too.
 Who knows?
 It’s just another option that he could consider and probably has never even thought was possible.

 As for lessons, I think there are three things that we can learn from Jay:

 - Buy stuff you care about.
 Don’t buy stuff you don’t care about.
 This is such a basic thing when it comes to money, but it’s pretty hard to do in practice.
 We’re trained to think that we care about a lot of stuff.
 But when you really think about it, we probably don’t care about as much stuff as we think.
 Jay doesn’t buy clothes because it’s not something he cares about.
-He’ll spend money on sporting events or going out with friends because that’s something he does care about.
+He’ll spend money on sporting events or on going out with friends because that’s something he does care about.
 Look in your closet and see how many clothes you never wear.
 I know my closet is packed with clothes I never wear now.
 What does that tell me about what I actually care about?

 - Ignore what other people think.
 Easier said than done obviously, but Jay has done this.
 He’s not embarrassed that he wears the same clothes from high school or that he doesn’t buy fancy stuff.
 Before you think he’s depriving himself, he’s definitely not.
 He still goes out with friends and has fun.
 And he does travel too.